JMB Frequently Asked Questions

 I will be living in a Residence Hall.
 What are my living arrangements for Band Camp?
 The band will cover the costs of your early move-in to University housing (this does not include The Grove or other private residences off-campus).

 Does the JMB cover food costs at Band Camp?
-The JMB does not cover food costs for band camp however, on-campus meal plans usually begin by August 3-5.
-During band camp the JMB has several cookouts for band members.
+The JMB covers lunches in the cafeteria for band camp, on-campus meal plans usually begin the weekend before school starts.
+During band camp the JMB also has several cookouts for band members.

 I will be living in an apartment or some other residence.
 What are my living arrangements for the week of Band Camp?
 Most realtors do not have set move-in dates before Band Camp.
 You will need to talk to the realtor and ask them if there is any way you can move in before the week begins.
 If you cannot arrange this, get in contact with the Music Department at (251) 460-6136.
 We will have your section leader help you arrange a place to stay until you can move into your apartment.